Of course in Carlow we have a lot of colored doorways. You can find them everywhere on the small streets of the town.

-Ireland is a country known for (among many other things) its vibrant colours.
-Exploring any town within the Emerald Isle, you’re bound to see bright houses, vivid signage, kaleidoscopic streets and famous coloured doorways.
+Besides, Ireland is a country known for (among many other things) its vibrant colors.
+Exploring any town within the Emerald Isle, you’re bound to see bright houses and vivid signage.
+Then, kaleidoscopic streets, and famous colored doorways.

 Irish doors began their global career in 1970 during the American celebrations of St. Patrick’s Day.
-All because of the poster (colourful collage of Dublin doors) hung in the window of the tourist office on Fifth Avenue in New York.
-People saw an unusual view, they stopped to admire the colors of the door, and then asked if and where they could get a copy.
+All because of the poster (colorful collage of Dublin doors).
+Which was hung in the window of the tourist office on Fifth Avenue in New York.
+People saw an unusual view, they stopped to admire the colors of the door.
+And then asked if and where they could get a copy.
 In this way, the colorful Gregorian door has become one of the symbols of Ireland.
 And that is the official version.

 Other stories of colored doorways

-There are also the story/legends about coloured doorways in Ireland.
-One of legend says that two well-known Irish writers George Moore and Olivier St John Gogarty, who did not shun glass (or beer mug), after leaving the pub they had problems to get to their homes.
+There is also the story/legends about colored doorways in Ireland.
+One legend says that two well-known Irish writers.
+George Moore and Olivier St John Gogarty did not shun glass (or beer mug).
+So, after leaving the pub had problems getting to their homes.
 Finally, one of them, irritated by the neighbor’s frequent mistakes, painted his door green.
 The other did not owe him and he painted his own – but in red.

 Carlow colored doorways

-Below my collection of photos showing some examples of famous coloured doorways in Carlow Town.
+Below is my collection of photos showing some examples of famous colored doorways in Carlow Town.